ryeash/doctor/README.md

 ```

 Any provider that has modules will _only_ be active if the app is started with one of the modules listed in the active list.
-Provider without modules will _always_ be active.
+Providers without modules will _always_ be active.

 ### @Eager
 By default providers will not instantiate an instance when they are initialized, i.e. they're lazy.
 If you want an